Palace of Justice (Justizgebäude) at Fürtherstrasse 22 in Nuremberg, where the trial took place

 This quote is from the blog post, cited above:

 November 20, 1945 was the opening day of the Trial of the Major war Criminals at Nuremberg, but a letter written by [Sir Hartley] Shawcross on November 4, 1945 reveals that he knew Goering was going to be executed at the end of it.

 The Nuremberg trials, which started on November 20, 1945, are called “show trials” because the outcome was known before the trials began.

 German war criminals on trial at the Nuremberg IMT

 The first and best known of the show trials was the “Trial of the Major War Criminals Before the International Military Tribunal.”
 This was the show trial of the 24 most important captured leaders of Germany.
 It was held from November 20, 1945 to October 1, 1946.
 The photo above shows Hermann Goering on the far left, with Rudolf Hess sitting next to him.
 On the far right is Ernst Kaltenbrunner.

-View of the bomb damage of Nürnberg from the castle hill
+View of the bomb damage of Nürnberg

 Photo Credit: Charles J. Sheridan

 Bombing Germany back to the stone age was not enough revenge for the Allies; they had to put on show trials.